folkehelseinstituttet/Fhi.Frontend.Demo/projects/fhi-angular-highcharts/README.md

 #### Using two units

-Only diagram type `table` and `columnAndLine` supports two units, and to make it work
+Only diagram type `table` and `columnAndLine` supports two units, and to make it work:

 1. Both units must have an id (see [FhiDiagramUnit](#interface-fhidiagramunit) for more info about unit id).
 2. At least two series must have `unitId` (with two unique values), and those ids must be present in the units array.

 If not both criteria is met, both units will be ignored.

-Also nice to know
+Also nice to know:

 - the first "unit" in "units" will always represent the left y-axis in the `columnAndLine`-chart
 - and series associated with the first "unit" in "units" will always become columns in the `columnAndLine`-chart

 #### Using more than two units

-Only diagram type `table` supports two units, and to make it work
+Only diagram type `table` supports two units, and to make it work:

 1. All units must have an id (see [FhiDiagramUnit](#interface-fhidiagramunit) for more info about unit id).
 2. If `n` units, at least `n` series must have `unitId` (with `n` unique values), and those ids must be present in the units array.